Doctor Who series 13: Critical reception

 Doctor Whos thirteenth series has received positive reviews from critics.
 Series 13 holds an 82% critic approval rating on online review aggregation site Rotten Tomatoes with an average score of 6/10, based on 52 critic reviews.
 Metacritic calculated a weighted average score of 68 out of 100 from six reviews, indicating "generally favorable reviews".
-Critics were divided on the series, with most disliking it, but also finding some elements they liked, many of which were stated to be usual to Chibnall's writing.
-The massive number of underutilised characters was criticised, along with the overuse of exposition, and under-emphasised emotional beats.
+Some critics found the series to be emblematic of Chibnall's writing quality, and criticised the use of exposition, and many characters and emotional beats as being underutilised.

 Some reviewers also felt that the villains were built up as "big bads", but were then easily dispatched in the end; they also mention the Flux, and how it seems no one, including the Doctor, seems to care about the destruction to space and life that has been caused due to its effect.
 The serial form of the series was also noted, some disliking it and finding it to lack consistency and cohesion, while others felt that it allowed Chibnall to play to his strength of interweaving and writing strong cliffhangers.
 The feat of filming and releasing the series during the pandemic was also praised by many reviewers.

 Chris Allcock, in his review of episode six for Den of Geek states that it's "maddening" that either Chibnall does not care about the aftermath of the Flux, or has mistakenly given us that impression.
 He characterised the series as containing some of Chibnall's best episodes, but still showing "a total disdain for picking up after itself", something the audience will watch once, laugh, and "forget it as soon as it ends".
 A.V.
 Clubs Caroline Siede states that even though Chibnall can write "really solid character scenes", they feel secondary due to the overcrowded plot.
 She felt that Karvanista being a former companion felt devastating, and that the Doctor apologizing to Yaz for keeping things from her the "single best character scene" in Chibnall's time as showrunner.
 Patrick Mulkern of Radio Times, in his review for episode six, had a favourable view of the series, feeling that the series "chucked everything into the mix."
 He found the Ravagers to be memorable, with outstanding performances from the actors along with great costuming, masks and make-up.
 According to him, Flux trod an eventful path- frenetic, but still giving its characters time to develop and breathe.